-III.
-Services, supplies, drugs, and devices which the Member is entitled to receive or does receive TRICARE, the Veteran's Administration (VA), and Indian Health Services but not Medicaid.

-Note: Under some circumstances, the law allows certain governmental agencies to recover for services rendered to the Memberal.
-When such a circumstance occurs, the Member will receive an explanation of benefits.

-- IV.
-War, or act of war, whether declared or not, rebellion, armed invasion, or insurrection. - V. Service in the Armed Forces or any auxiliary units of the Armed Forces. - VI.
+- III.
+Services, supplies, drugs, and devices which the Member is entitled to receive or does receive TRICARE, the Veteran's Administration (VA), and Indian Health Services but not Medicaid. - Note: Under some circumstances, the law allows certain governmental agencies to recover for services rendered to the Memberal.
+When such a circumstance occurs, the Member will receive an explanation of benefits. - IV.
+War, or act of war, whether declared or not, rebellion, armed invasion, or insurrection, - V. Service in the Armed Forces or any auxiliary units of the Armed Forces. - VI.
 Any loss for which a contributing cause was commissioned by the Member if found guilty of a felony.
+This exclusion does not apply if the loss is related to being a victim of domestic violence.

 - VII.
-Dental care and treatment except for such care or treatment due to accidental Injury to sound natural teeth and except for dental care or treatment necessary due to congenital disease or anomaly. - VIII.
-Vision services, including, but not limited to: - A. fitting of eyeglasses or contact lenses - B. purchase of eyeglasses and contact lenses - C. Lasik surgery - D. radial keratotomy (refractive keratoplasty or other surgical procedures to correct myopia/astigmatism).
+Dental care and treatment except for such care or treatment due to accidental Injury to sound natural teeth within twelve (12) months of the accident and except for dental care or treatment necessary due to congenital disease or anomaly. - VIII.
+Vision services, including, but not limited to: - a. fitting of eyeglasses or contact lenses - b. purchase of eyeglasses and contact lenses - c.
+Lasik surgery - d. radial keratotomy (refractive keratoplasty or other surgical procedures to correct myopia/astigmatism).